 Naomi Lisner first appeared on stage at age 8 as Tinkerbell in JM Barrie’s play Peter Pan.
 Lisner studied voice/speech/drama with Ms Joyce Foreman from the Trinity College of London from age 7 until 14 years old.
 At 17 Lisner moved to the Ensemble Theatre in Sydney training with late Broadway legend Hayes Gordon.
 Lisner later moved to Melbourne to raise her then young family.
 Since living in Melbourne Lisner studied at the Melbourne Actors Lab, taken dialect lessons with Anna McCrossin Owen and studied gun and safety handling with veteran armourer John Fox.

-In the past few years Lisner has performed on stage for fringe festival in Beyond the Barriers, and has worked on an abundance of films, and is the face of various print campaigns as well as written screen plays.
+In the past few years Lisner has performed on stage for fringe festival in Beyond the Barriers, and in August 2016 started her film company DFUA Productions Pty Ltd.

-Lisner has recently completed a screen play called The Imbalance.
+After Tracy Lisner wrote a screen play called The Imbalance.
 It is about two actresses in their 50’s sharing an apartment after divorce looking for working a youth obsessed industry.
 It is an comedy that tells things like they are in the most hysterical way.
-Lisner plans to star opposite Mardi Edge in what will either be a feature film or mini series.
+Lisner also wrote the sequel and would like to turn it into a TV series.
+It has been winning awards around the world including, Palm Springs, New York, Los Angeles, Cannes, Israel, Oklahoma,and Romania.

 As an advocate for gender equality and diversity Lisner joined the board of WIFT Vic in 2015 for two years.
-Lisner is a member of the AWG (Australian Writers Guild) MEAA (Media Equity Australian Alliance as well as being a member of the MEAA wellness Committee.
-Lisner is a volunteer for VABT (Victorian Actors Benevolent Trust)
+Lisner is a member of the AWG (Australian Writers Guild) and MEAA (Media Equity Australian Alliance.
+Lisner volunteers since inception on the MEAA wellness Committee for two years before having to resign for work commitments.
+Lisner is a regular volunteer for VABT (Victorian Actors Benevolent Trust)and has been for many years.

 Lisner is represented by Profile Talent Management (Australia for acting).